oftheoldschool/KoboldNoiseGen/README.md

 ## Modules

+Each noise module comes with two implementations:
+1. Swift implementation that runs on the CPU
+2. Swift code for generating a Metal Shading Language Kernel that can be run on the GPU

+The use case for the second approach is for a Metal project in Swift Playgrounds where Metal shader files can't be used directly but shader code must be provided as a string to load into a MTLLibrary.

 ### SPM Noise Generation

-Contains the fractional Brownian Motion implementation.
+Fractional Brownian Motion implementation over a noise function.

 ### SPM Open Simplex 2

-Contains a port of [KdotJPG](https://github.com/KdotJPG)'s [Open Simplex 2](https://github.com/KdotJPG/OpenSimplex2) for Swift with two flavours:
+A port of [KdotJPG](https://github.com/KdotJPG)'s [Open Simplex 2](https://github.com/KdotJPG/OpenSimplex2) for Swift/Metal.
-1. Swift implementation that runs on the CPU
-2. Swift code for generating Metal Shading Language implementation that can be run on the GPU

-The use case for the second approach is for a Metal project in Swift Playgrounds where Metal shader files can't be used directly but shader code must be provided as a string to load into a MTLLibrary.

 ## Usage